Alcohol Withdrawal Symptoms

 The safest way to withdraw from alcohol is with medical detox.
 A medical detox program provides the care and supervision of trained medical professionals.

-Also called medically supervised detox, this type of program offers 24-hour medical care to address withdrawal symptoms.
+Also called medically supervised detox, this program offers 24-hour medical care to address withdrawal symptoms.

-During alcohol detox, you might be prescribed medications to help cut down on cravings and alleviate some of the withdrawal symptoms, including withdrawal seizures.
+During alcohol detox, you might receive prescription medications to help reduce cravings and alleviate withdrawal symptoms.
+For instance, anticonvulsants may be prescribed for severe alcohol withdrawal in case of withdrawal seizures.

 Medications approved by the Food & Drug Administration for medical detox include: